kriepiekrollie/cf-tool/README.md

 # clif
-clif stands for (Command Line Interface)-forces.
-It is a command line tool for codeforces.
+clif is a command line interface tool for codeforces. clif stands for CLI-forces.